Close×

 TWO WEEKS before the eventyou have registered for, you will receive the following documents by mail:

-- The hiking logbook, including daily route maps and a web link providing all the latest information about the event;
+• The hiking guide, which includes daily route maps and a link to a website where you can find all the latest information about the event;

-- Two numbered wristbands: one bearing the inscription REPAS (MEAL), the other BAGAGE (LUGGAGE);
+• Two numbered wristbands: one marked "MEAL," the other "LUGGAGE";

-- A green wristband for participants who have requested vegetarian meals;
+• A green wristband for participants who requested vegetarian meals;

-- A white wristband for participants who have requested gluten-free meals;
+• A white wristband for participants who have requested a gluten-free meal;

-- If you have rented a tent, you will receive a luggage tag with the number of the tent that will be assigned to you.
+• If you have rented a tent, you will receive a luggage tag with the number of the tent assigned to you;

 ONE WEEK before the event begins, you will receive an email containing:

-- The link to the newspaper Le déchaîné or Le petit déchainé with all the information about the event.
+• The link to the newspaper *Le déchaîné* or *Le petit déchainé*, featuring all the details about the event.

-- The contact details of the hotels where you will be staying;
+• The contact information for the hotels where you will be staying;

-If you have booked the Grand Tour day trip, you will receive information on how to get to the departure point by email one week before the event.
-On the morning of the event, go to the INFO kiosk to pick up your wristband for the day.
+If you’ve booked the Grand Tour Day Trip, you’ll receive directions to the starting point via email one week before the event.
+On the morning of the event, please go to the INFO booth to pick up your wristband for the day.

-To obtain all services offered as part of Vélo Québec's event trips, each participant must wear their wristband at all times and ensure that the one on their luggage is securely fastened.
+To access all services provided as part of Vélo Québec’s event tours, each participant must wear their wristband at all times and ensure that the tag on their luggage is securely attached.
 No wristband, no services.

 A typical day

-The support team hits the road at 6:30 a.m., and you can set off at your own pace and at a time that suits you.
-However, please note that if you set off outside the suggested times, we cannot guarantee assistance in the event of a problem.
+The support team hits the road at 6:30 a.m., and you can set out at your own pace and at a time that suits you.
+Please note, however, that if you set out outside the suggested times, we cannot guarantee assistance in the event of a problem.

-Meals are planned based on the number of registered participants, and meal times are spread out to avoid crowding.
-Don't worry, you'll always find something to eat, whether you arrive at the lunch stop at 1:30 p.m. or want to have dinner at 8 p.m.
+Meals are planned based on the number of registered participants, and meal times are sufficiently spread out to manage the flow of people.
+Don’t worry—you’ll always find something to eat, whether you arrive at the lunch stop at 1:30 p.m. or want to have dinner at 8:00 p.m.

 Luggage